rackerlabs/technical-blog/content/blog/2021/2021-04-16-how-the-onica-elastic-engineering-team-automated-disaster-recovery-for-amazon-rds-instances-part-one/index.md

 to meet requirements to ensure business continuity.
 However, organizations should understand what their [Recovery Point Objective (RPO) and Recovery Time Objective (RTO)](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/disaster-recovery-dr-objectives.html) should be for workloads so they can select a DR strategy that’s best suited for their AWS workloads.
-Through defining a common understanding of RTO and RPO requirements, organizations can adequately design for disaster recovery solutions.
+Organizations can adequately design disaster recovery solutions by defining a common understanding of RTO and RPO requirements.

 In this post, I discuss how the Elastic Engineering team at [Onica](https://onica.com/), a [Rackspace Technology company](https://www.rackspace.com/), co-created a solution with